userdive/agent.js/docs/ud-command-queue.md

 ---
-id: ud-command-queue
+id: command-queue
-title: ud Command Queue
+title: Command Queue
 ---

-The `ud()` command queue provides an interface for executing process with agent.js.
+The `ud()` command queue function provides an interface for executing process with agent.js.
 Commonly, you should invoke the queue command to control agent behavior.

 ## Adding commands to the userdive queue